 Even if they do not have a credit card to use to charge you, magazines can cause trouble for people who do not pay their subscription fees, like leaving negative reports on non-payers' credit reports, which then lowers your credit.
 So be proactive if you are receiving magazines that you don't want.

 For more tips, find out how to unsubscribe from unwanted magazines.

 Don't be afraid to enter magazine sweepstakes, they are fun and offer some really interesting prizes to win.
-Just be aware of the drawbacks of this type of giveaway and, as with all sweepstakes, take steps to keep yourself safe from scammers.
+Just be aware of the drawbacks of this type of giveaway and, as with all sweepstakes, take steps to keep yourself safe from trouble.